reactioncommerce/reaction-docs/public-docs/contributing-to-reaction.md

 ### Give your PR a good title

 Title the PR with the ID number of the GitHub issue.
 Add `WIP` (work in progress) to the beginning of the title if your PR is still in development and you do not want it to be merged.

-### Pass all tests

-As soon as your PR is pushed, automated test run to ensure:

-- `npm run lint`: Pass linter code review and follow Reaction style guidelines
-- `reaction test`: Pass current continuous integration tests

 ### Fill out the pull request template